Children’s medicine flying off the shelves as COVID-19, flu cases rise - NewsBreak

 WBTV

-Firefighters are working to put out a large fire that took place at a Gastonia church just hours after Christmas morning services, the Gastonia Fire Department says.
-Cornerback-needy Panthers agree to deal with Josh Norman as playoff race heats up.
-Updated: 6 hours ago.
-The Carolina Panthers are bringing back...
+GASTON COUNTY, N.C.
+(WBTV) - Firefighters are working to put out a large fire that took place at a Gastonia church just hours after Christmas morning services, the Gastonia Fire Department says.
+According to officials, a fire at Providence Place Church at 4007 York Highway began at 3:04 p.m. on...

 WBTV